Product Lead Time: What Is It & How Can You Improve It?

 6. Monitor, Check, and Check Again

 Lead times are not static.
-They start as an estimate then deviate from what you expected.
+They start as an estimate and then deviate from what you expected.
 By the time you know the actual lead time, it is too late.
 Keep checking and refining your lead time forecasts.

 What Are the Best Ways to Reduce Lead Time?